 The introduction of alien plants, seeds and contaminated soil not only disrupts the natural biodiversity of the Common, but can spread disease and often leads to a constant battle of controlling garden escapes which have become rampant.

-1. Doesn’t it provide the Common’s plants with extra feed?
+1. Doesn’t it provide plants with extra nutrition?

-2. But I often see heaps of ‘green waste’ left by FoBC.
+2. I often see heaps of ‘green waste’ left by FoBC.

-Dead wood is one of the most crucial habitats on the Common and is vital for invertebrates, fungi and the invisible microbes and other biotica essential for healthy plant and animal life.
+Dead wood is one of the most crucial habitats on the Common and is vital for invertebrates, fungi and minute microbes essential for healthy plant and animal life.
 ALL materials used in this way form part of the life cycle of the Common and all have grown on the Common.